melezhik/swat/README.md

     Hello World # this string should be in the response
     <head><title>Hello World</title></head> # and it should be proper html code

+### Blank lines

+Blank lines found swat data files are ignored.
+You may use any of them juts to improve readability:

+    # check http header
+    200 OK
+    # then 2 blank lines

+    # then another check
+    HELLO WORLD

-### Matching block of text
+### Matching text blocks

-Sometimes it is very helpful match a content _not against a single string_, but against a `block of text`, like here:
+Sometimes it is very helpful match a content _not against a single string_, but against a `block of strings` goes consequentially, like here:

-    # this block of text
+    # this text block
-    # consists of 5 strings should be at output:
+    # consists of 5 strings
+    # goes consequentially
+    # line by line:

     begin:
         # plain strings